 And, so far this year, Panalpina has already organised 11 ad-hoc charters to serve the Mexico market; another ten are also scheduled for the coming few weeks.

-As well as the three Mexican airports into which it now offers B747-8F capacity, the Cargolux service connects with an exclusive road feeder trucking service and ad-hoc charters to other locations across the country.
+As well as the three Mexican airports into which it now offers B747-8F capacity, services connect with an exclusive road feeder trucking service and ad-hoc charters to other locations across the country.

 “This unique combination of scheduled and ad-hoc charter flights, as well as overland services, means that we can efficiently and reliably distribute imported products to Mexico City, Guadalajara, Querétaro, Puebla, Monterrey, San Luis Potosí, Aguascalientes, and elsewhere,” Frey pointed out.